trueos/sysadm-docs/client_handbook/sysadmclient.rst

 Multiple snapshot schedules are supported if the system has multiple pools.

-.. note:: Snapshots are created on the entire pool as they are needed when :ref:`Restoring the Operating System`.
+.. note:: Snapshots are created on the entire pool.

 To create a snapshot schedule, click the :guilabel:`camera` icon in the lower left corner of this tab.
 This will activate the "Setup Snapshot